S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 ### Key Responsibilities

-List all essential work and decision making being delegated, in a way that enables measuring success.
+List all essential work and decision-making being delegated, in a way that enables measuring success.

 Key responsibilities are those responsibilities that stakeholders consider essential to take care of for the delegatee(s) to successfully account for the domain.